madetech/blog/posts/stylesheet_modularity.md

 One exception to this rule would be Modifier classes applied by JS.
-Imagine you have an expanded version of your primary navigation, `.primary_navigation--expanded` than gets enabled and disabled by JS.
+Imagine you have an expanded version of your primary navigation, `.primary_navigation--expanded` that gets enabled and disabled by JS.
 Instead of removing the existing class you might instead just add the class to the element.
 This is okay since a Modifier extends from the original class.